simonmichael/hledger_site/addons.md

 shows differences in an account's transactions between one journal file and another.

 [hledger-iadd](http://hackage.haskell.org/package/hledger-iadd)
-is a curses-style replacement for hledger's add command.
+is a terminal UI replacement for hledger's add command.

 [hledger-interest](http://hackage.haskell.org/package/hledger-interest)
 generates interest transactions for an account according to various schemes.